Free chicken care e-book

 The My Pet Chicken Guide to Chicken Care.

-Why does it take up to 5 weeks to get my chicks?
+Why does it take so long to get my chicks

 How are baby chicks "sexed"?